hellwolf/THSH/README.md

 **Known Bugs and Limitations**

 - [x] Test with GHC 9.2, 9.4, 9.6, 9.8.
-- [ ] User pragma fields should be rearranged.
+- [x] User pragma fields should be rearranged.
-- [ ] stdin doesn't work interactively.
+- [x] stdin doesn't work interactively.
+- [ ] withSystemTempDirectory is not water-proof.
 - [ ] Better quoting syntax, e.g. "!{ ... }": to replace the `PyF` parser or work with the upstream to reuse.

 **Features**